plpcout/data-engineering-zoomcamp/module-3-data-warehouse/public_notes/3-3-1-notes.md

 - **BigQuery ML**: A tool within BigQuery that enables machine learning capabilities using SQL queries.
 - **Feature Engineering**: The transformation of raw data into meaningful features used for model training.
-- **Hyperparameter Tuning**: The process of adjusting a model's hyperparameters to enhance performance.
+- **Hyperparameter Tuning**: The process of adjusting a model's hyper parameters to enhance performance.

 ## 🛠️ Hands-on